 Further, as previously disclosed, the accredited third-party soil remediation expert has prepared multiple remedial action plans (RAPs) that have been approved by OVAM, the competent authority, and implementation activities are underway.
 3M Belgium has also submitted additional required RAPs, which OVAM deemed to be not in conformity with the Flemish Soil Decree and will require additional analysis.
-OVAM provided extensions of time for 3M Belgium to revise and re-submit each purportedly non-conforming RAP.
+OVAM provided extensions of time for 3M Belgium to revise and re-submit each RAP it found to be non-conforming.
 3M Belgium representatives continue to have discussions with the relevant authorities regarding further soil remedial actions and related groundwater actions in connection with the Flemish Soil Decree.

 Changes to Flemish Soil Decree.
 In December 2022, the Flemish Cabinet took steps to implement an executive action (the "Site Decision") designed to expand 3M Belgium's remedial obligations around the Zwijndrecht site.
-On March 31, 2023, the Site Decision was fully approved by the Flemish Cabinet and the Site Decision was published in April 2023.
-Among other things, the Site Decision purported to establish conditional obligations within 5 kilometers of Zwijndrecht that could have resulted in additional financial and remedial obligations for 3M Belgium.
-In June 2023, 3M Belgium submitted a petition for annulment of the Site Decision to the Belgian Council of State.
-In March 2025, the Council of State affirmed 3M Belgium's petition to annul the Site Decision and annulled the Site Decision in its entirety.
+3M Belgium filed a legal challenge seeking to annul the Site Decision.
+In March 2025, the Council of State affirmed 3M Belgium's petition and annulled the Site Decision in its entirety.